-2.1Preparation of Al2O3 nanoparticles
+2.1 Preparation of Al2O3 nanoparticles

-$Al_2O_3$ nanoparticles were synthesized via laser ablation of an AL metal pellet in deionized water.
+Al_2O_3 nanoparticles were synthesized via laser ablation of an Al metal pellet in deionized water.
 As shown in Fig. 1, the aluminum target was placed in a glass vessel.
-The water level above the target was roughly 3 mm and contained 1 ml of deionized water.
-The nanoparticles were created using a pulsed Nd: YAG laser with the following parameters: wavelength = 1064 nm, frequency f = 1 Hz, and pulse width = 9 ns, at various laser energy.
-(500, 800, 1000 mJ/pulse).
+The water level was roughly 3 mm above the target and contained 1 ml of deionized water.
+The nanoparticles were created using a pulsed Nd: YAG laser with the following parameters: wavelength = 1064 nm, frequency, f = 1 Hz, and pulse width = 9 ns, at various laser energy (500, 800, 1000 mJ/pulse).
 The ablation time was 30 min.

-Figure 1: Photographs showing the laser ablation (Nd: YAG Laser).
+Figure 1.
+Photographs showing the laser ablation (Nd: YAG laser)

-2.2 Characterization of Al2O3NPs
+2.2 Characterization of Al2O3 NPs

-UV-Vis. spectroscopy (UV-Vis, Shimadzu, Japan) was working to ration the absorption spectrum peak in the range between 250 and 1100 nm [11].
-The study morphology properties of Al2o3NPs by A Scanning Electron Microscope SEM (INSPECTS50-USA) [12], and atomic force microscope AFM [13].
+UV-Vis. spectroscopy (UV-Vis, Shimadzu, Japan) was used to ration the absorption spectrum peak in the range between 250 and 1100 nm [11].
+The study morphology properties of Al_2O_3 NPs using A Scanning Electron Microscope SEM (INSPECTS50-USA) [12], and atomic force microscope AFM [13].
 These are done at room temperature.
-These tests (SEM,AFM)were achieved at the University of Tehran.
+These tests (SEM, AFM) were conducted at the University of Tehran.

-2.3Antioxidant activity DPPH assay
+2.3 Antioxidant activity of DPPH assay

-The antioxidant activity of produced NPs was determined by Jawad et al. [1].
-The DPPH scavenging capabilities of $Al_2O_3NPs$ were tested.
-After added 750 μL of $Al_2O_2NPs$ at different energy (500,800,1000mJ) with 750 μl of DPPH solution, The samples were incubated in the dark at a fixed temp. at 37 °C for 30 min.
+The antioxidant activity of produced NPs was determined according to Jawad et al. [1].
+The DPPH scavenging capabilities of Al_2O_3 NPs were tested.
+After 750 μ L of Al_2O_2 NPs added at different energy (500, 800, 1000mJ) with 750 μ l of DPPH solution, the samples were incubated in the dark at a fixed temperature of 37 °C for 30 min.
 The absorbances of samples was evaluated at a wavelength of 517nm.
-Using formula, the scavenging activity of the produced NPs was calculated [3]:
+Using Equation (1), the scavenging activity of the produced NPs was calculated [3]:

-Antioxidant Activity = $OD^{A} - OD^{B} / OD^{A} 100$
+Antioxidant Activity =

+$$OD^A - OD^B / OD^A 100$$

+(1)

-Where: OD are the absorbances of the control and the sample, respectively
+where OD are the absorbances of the control and the sample, respectively.

-2.4 The examination the Effect of $Al_2O_3$ NPs on Blood Components by Complete Blood Count test (C.B.C)
+2.4 The examination on the effect of Al_2O_3 NPs on blood components by complete blood count test (C.B.C)

-Blood samples were collected from ten healthy human (20 to 55) years old in EDTA tubes Blood samples were treated with $Al_2O_3NPs$ at different energy (500,800,and 1000 mJ) for 1hr compared with untreated samples.
-Followed by complete blood count test (C.B.C) and blood film.
+Blood samples were collected from ten healthy human (20 to 55) years old in EDTA tubes.
+Blood samples were treated with Al_2O_3 NPs at different energy (500, 800 and 1000 mJ) for 1hr compared with untreated samples, followed by complete blood count test (CBC) and blood film.
 This experiment is done in Baghdad hospital.

-2.5 Staining Blood Film Sample[21]
+2.5 Staining blood film sample [21]

-Take drop of blood (control &test) in to slid glass and smear blood.
-Staining by Giemsa stain at 5 mints.
-Washing and dried for (10 mints).
-Examining microscopically (100X) to inspect the effected Al2O3NPs on blood cell.
-This experiment done at in blood laboratory in Baghdad hospital- Iraq.
+Drop of bloods (control and test) were taken to slid glass and smear blood staining by Giemsa stain at 5 min, washed and dried for 10 min.
+They were examined microscopically (100X) to inspect the effected of Al_2O_3 NPs on blood cell.
+This experiment was done in blood laboratory in Baghdad hospital, Iraq.